scottyschup/ruby-curriculum/w2d5/subject-and-let.md

 You might read that `let` memoizes its return value.
 Memoization means that the first time the method is invoked, the return value is cached and that same value is returned every subsequent time the method is invoked within the same scope.
-Since every `it` or `its` block is a different scope, `let` does not persist state between those specs.
+Since every `it` is a different scope, `let` does not persist state between those specs.

 An example: